Thai July election unlikely as renewed unrest grips Bangkok

 Somchai and other commission members met protest leader Suthep Thaugsuban to discuss whether demonstrators would accept a new poll, but failed to reach an agreement.

-"Will you allow an election to happen in the not-too-distant future?" he asked Suthep, who stuck to his position and emphasised the need for an overhaul of the electoral system.
+"Will you allow an election to happen in the not-too-distant future?" he asked Suthep, who stuck to his position and emphasized the need for an overhaul of the electoral system.

 Hours earlier, a small group of men armed with guns and grenades attacked anti-government protesters near Democracy Monument in Bangkok's old quarter, killing two people on the spot, with a third dying later of his wounds.
 More than 20 people were injured, police said.